The Lords of Salem (film)

 The Lords of Salem is a 2012 supernatural horror film written, produced, and directed by Rob Zombie, and starring Sheri Moon Zombie, Bruce Davison, Jeff Daniel Phillips, Ken Foree, Patricia Quinn, Dee Wallace, María Conchita Alonso, Judy Geeson, and Meg Foster.
 The plot focuses on a troubled female disc jockey in Salem, Massachusetts, whose life becomes entangled with a coven of ancient Satan-worshipping women.

 The film started shooting on October 17, 2011, and premiered at the Toronto International Film Festival on September 10, 2012.
 The film was given a limited release in the United States on April 19, 2013.
 It grossed $1.5 million internationally, and received mixed reviews from critics.

-A novelization, written by Rob Zombie, was published one month prior to the film's theatrical release.
+A novelization, written by Rob Zombie (with B. K. Evenson), was published one month prior to the film's theatrical release.

 Plot

 In Salem, Massachusetts, Heidi, a recovering drug addict, works as a disc jockey at a hard rock station with her co-workers Whitey and Munster.
 She receives a strange wooden box containing an album by a band named The Lords.
 She and Whitey listen to the record, which consists of a series of ominous string and woodwind instruments.
 Heidi has a vision of women who worship Satan ritually birthing a baby, then damning the child.

 The next day, Heidi interviews Francis Matthias, who has written a book about the Salem witch trials.
 The station plays the Lords' record, which causes all of the women in Salem to enter a trance.
 Megan, a palm reader and the sister of Heidi's landlady Lacy, tells her that she is fated to succumb to her dark sexual desires.
 Later, Heidi enters the vacant apartment 5 and experiences visions of a demon and a nude witch who commands she "bleed us a king".
 Heidi wakes up in bed and assumes the events were a nightmare.

 Troubled, she visits a Catholic chapel and falls asleep, dreaming that she is sexually assaulted by the priest.
 She flees but is faced with a ghostly entity.
 Meanwhile, Matthias researches the Lords, and discovers some music in a book.
-He confirms that it is the same music heard on the record and tracks down the author, who tells him that in the 17th century a Rev. Hawthorne accused a coven of Satan worshippers of creating the music to control the women of Salem.
+He confirms that it is the same music heard on the record and tracks down the author, who tells him that in the late 17th century, Reverend Jonathan Hawthorne accused a coven of Satan worshippers of creating the music to control the women of Salem.
 As a result, Hawthorne had the women executed, but not before their leader, Margaret Morgan, put a curse on the Salem women and Hawthorne's descendants, calling his bloodline "the vessel by which the devil's child would inherit the earth".
-Heidi is a descendant of Rev. Hawthorne.
+Soon later, Matthias discovers that Heidi is a descendant of Rev. Hawthorne.